ShinRyujin03/CameraAI2/README.md

 ## Introduction
  - The CameraAI2 project is a computer vision application designed to perform various tasks such as face detection, recognition, and object detection.
- - This documentation outlines the endpoints, requests, and responses for this API with quick guide help you set up and run the project.
+ - This documentation outlines the endpoints, requests, and responses for this API with quick guide to help you set up and run the project.
 It also includes information about the database tables used to store the API responses.

 ## Quick Guide
 ### Pre-requisites